By Paul White

 When each cow arrives home they usually stand outside the gate until someone lets them in.
 If the owner forgets, the cow will either wait patiently nibbling on the grass verge, or they will “moo” until the owner hears them and lets them in.

-Cows usually drinks some water on return before settling into their stall for the night, munching on hay while milking takes place.
+Cows usually drink some water on return before settling into their stall for the night, munching on hay while milking takes place.
 This is usually performed by hand sitting on a milking stool.